kubevious/kubevious/docs/rules-engine.md

     })
 ```

 The targets of the script above are Application items, meaning that errors, warnings or markers would be applied on Application items.
-We could rewrite the script to target Service Accounts instead:
+We could rewrite the script to target Service Accounts instead.
+The script can be as complex as it needs to be in order to validate criteria as verbs used (get, update, delete, etc), namespace and name.
 ```js
 select('Service Account')
     .filter(({item}) => {